ganesanarun/declarative-openapi-mock-server/README.md

 ## Custom Logic Configuration

 The `x-custom-logic` attribute allows you to define custom conditional responses.
 Each condition can contain multiple rules that are either `and` or `or` conditions.
 Each rule specifies:

-- `location`: The part of the request to evaluate (`body`, `header`, `query`).
+- `location`: The part of the request to evaluate (`body`, `header`, `query`, 'path').
 - `field`: The field to match.
 - `value`: The value to compare against.
 - `caseSensitive`: Whether the comparison is case-sensitive.
 - `operator`: The comparison operator (`eq`, `lt`, `lte`, `gt`, `gte`).

 The response section of each condition specifies the `statusCode`, `body`, and `headers` to return if the condition is met.

 ## Example